AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a Function Compute sink connector.md

 4. On the **Topics** page, click **Create Topic**.

-5. In the **Create Topic** dialog box, set attributes for a topic and then click **Create**.
+5. In the **Create Topic** dialog box, set the attributes for the topic and click **Create**.

     |Topic|Description|
     |-----|-----------|
     |Task site topic|The topic that is used to store consumer offsets.    -   Topic: the name of the topic.
 We recommend that you start the name with connect-offset.
     -   Partitions: the number of partitions in the topic.
 The value must be greater than 1.
     -   Storage Engine: the storage engine of the topic.
-The value must be Local Storage.
+Set the value to Local Storage.
     -   cleanup.policy: the log cleanup policy for the topic.
-The value must be compact. |
+Set the value to compact. |
     |Task configuration topic|The topic that is used to store task configurations.    -   Topic: the name of the topic.
 We recommend that you start the name with connect-config.
     -   Partitions: the number of partitions in the topic.
-The value must be 1.
+Set the value to 1.
     -   Storage Engine: the storage engine of the topic.
-The value must be Local Storage.
+Set the value to Local Storage.
     -   cleanup.policy: the log cleanup policy for the topic.
-The value must be compact. |
+Set the value to compact. |
     |Task status topic|The topic that is used to store task statuses.    -   Topic: the name of the topic.
 We recommend that you start the name with connect-status.
     -   Partitions: the number of partitions in the topic.
 We recommend that you set the value to 6.
     -   Storage Engine: the storage engine of the topic.
-The value must be Local Storage.
+Set the value to Local Storage.
     -   cleanup.policy: the log cleanup policy for the topic.
-The value must be compact. |
+Set the value to compact. |
-    |Dead-letter queue topic|The topic that is used to store abnormal data of the connector framework.
-To reduce topics, this topic can be reused as the abnormal data topic.    -   Topic: the name of the topic.
+    |Dead-letter queue topic|The topic that is used to store the abnormal data of the connector framework.
+To save topic resources, you can use a dead-letter queue topic or an abnormal data topic to store all abnormal data.    -   Topic: the name of the topic.
 We recommend that you start the name with connect-error.
     -   Partitions: the number of partitions in the topic.
 We recommend that you set the value to 6.
     -   Storage Engine: the storage engine of the topic.
-The value can be Local Storage or Cloud Storage. |
+Valid values: Local Storage or Cloud Storage. |
-    |Abnormal data topic|The topic that is used to store abnormal data of the sink connector.
-To reduce topics, this topic can be reused as the dead-letter queue topic.    -   Topic: the name of the topic.
+    |Abnormal data topic|The topic that is used to store the abnormal data of the sink connector.
+To save topic resources, you can use an abnormal data topic or a dead-letter queue topic to store all abnormal data.    -   Topic: the name of the topic.
 We recommend that you start the name with connect-error.
     -   Partitions: the number of partitions in the topic.
 We recommend that you set the value to 6.
     -   Storage Engine: the storage engine of the topic.
-The value can be Local Storage or Cloud Storage. |
+Valid values: Local Storage or Cloud Storage. |

-## Optional.
-Create consumer groups that a Function Compute sink connector requires
+## Create consumer groups \(optional\)

-In the Message Queue for Apache Kafka console, you can manually create two consumer groups for a Function Compute sink connector.
+In the Message Queue for Apache Kafka console, you can manually create the two consumer groups that the Function Compute sink connector requires.

 1. In the left-side navigation pane, click **Consumer Groups**.

 2. On the **Consumer Groups** page, click **Create Consumer Group**.

-3. In the **Create Consumer Group** dialog box, set attributes of the consumer group and then click **Create**.
+3. In the **Create Consumer Group** dialog box, set the attributes for the consumer group and click **Create**.

     |Consumer Group|Description|
     |--------------|-----------|